Abinet508/GPS_coordinates_to_kilometers_API/README.md

 # Node.js Express web service API distance calculator

-> calculate the distance between any coordinate on txt file and my prespecified coordinate and return user_id and name that have distance under 100km of  my coordinate.
+> calculate the distance between any coordinate on txt file and my coordinate and return user_id and name that have distance under 100km of my location.
 The inputs is .txt format:

 ## .txt Example: